-1. Strengthen cooperation to support the SME infrastructure of the Parties, including SME support institutions, incubators, accelerators, and other institutions as appropriate, to create an international network to share best practices, exchange market research, and promote the participation of SMEs in international trade and the growth of their businesses in domestic markets.

-2. Strengthen cooperation with relevant parties in the implementation of activities aimed at promoting SMEs owned by women and youth, as well as start-ups, and enhancing the cooperation and interdependence of SMEs and their participation in international trade.

-3. Strengthen cooperation with other Parties in the areas of exchange of information and best practices, including improving SMEs' access to capital and credit, promoting SME participation and helping them adapt to changing market conditions.

-4. Encourage participation in purpose-built online platforms for business owners and consultants to exchange information and best practices to connect SMEs with international suppliers, buyers and other potential business partners.
+- 1. Strengthen cooperation to support the SME infrastructure of the Parties, including SME support institutions, incubators, accelerators, and other institutions as appropriate, to create an international network to share best practices, exchange market research, and promote the participation of SMEs in international trade and the growth of their businesses in domestic markets. - 2.
+Strengthen cooperation with relevant parties in the implementation of activities aimed at promoting SMEs owned by women and youth, as well as start-ups, and enhancing the cooperation and interdependence of SMEs and their participation in international trade. - 3.
+Strengthen cooperation with other Parties in the areas of exchange of information and best practices, including improving SMEs' access to capital and credit, promoting SME participation and helping them adapt to changing market conditions. - 4.
+Encourage participation in purpose-built online platforms for business owners and consultants to exchange information and best practices to connect SMEs with international suppliers, buyers and other potential business partners.

-Article 13.3.
-Exchange of Information
+Exchange of

+Information

-1. Each Party shall, to the extent available, create or maintain a free website containing information relating to this Agreement, including:
+1. Each Party shall, to the extent available, create or maintain a free website containing information relating to this Agreement including:

-(a) the text of this Agreement;

-(b) summary of this Agreement;

-(c) SME-specific information containing:

-(i) a description of the provisions in this Agreement that the Party considers relevant to SMEs, and

-(ii) any additional information that may be useful to SMEs interested in taking advantage of the opportunities provided by this agreement.

-2. Each party includes on its website links or information through automated electronic transfer to:

-(a) similar websites of other parties,

-(b) the websites of its own government agencies and other appropriate entities that provide information that the Party considers useful to any person interested in trading, investing or doing business in the territory of that Party.

-3. Subject to the laws and regulations of each Party, the information described in paragraph 2(b) may include

-(a) customs regulations, procedures or information points,

-(b) regulations or procedures relating to intellectual property, trade secrets and patent protection rights,

-(c) technical regulations, standards, quality or conformity assessment procedures,

-(d) sanitary or phytosanitary measures related to import or export,

-(e) foreign investment regulations,

-(f) business or enterprise registration,

-(g) a trade promotion programs,

-(h) competitiveness programs,

-(i) investment and financing programs for small and medium-sized enterprises,

-(j) taxation and accounting,

-(k) other information that the Party considers useful for SMEs.
+the text of this Agreement; a (a) summary of this Agreement. (b) SME-specific information containing: (c) A description of the provisions in this Agreement that the Party considers relevant to SMEs.
+Any additional information that may be useful to SMEs interested in taking advantage of the opportunities provided by this agreement.
+II 2.
+Each party includes on its website links or information through automated electronic transfer to: similar websites of other parties. (a) The websites of its own government agencies and other appropriate entities that provide information that the Party considers useful to any (b) person interested in trading, investing or doing business in the territory of that Party.
+3. Subject to the laws and regulations of each Party, the information described in paragraph 2(b) may include Customs regulations, procedures or information points. (a) Regulations or procedures relating to intellectual property, trade secrets and patent protection rights; technical (b) regulations, standards, quality or conformity assessment procedures. (c) sanitary or phytosanitary measures related to import or export; foreign investment (d) regulations. (e) business or enterprise registration; (f) trade promotion programs; and (g) Competitiveness programs. (h) investment and financing programs for small and medium-sized enterprises; (i) taxation and accounting. (j) other information that the Party considers useful for SMEs. (k) 4 Each Darty shall regularly regions the information and links on the medicine referred to in paragraphs 1 and 2 to oncure that the inf ormation of